Waldringfield is thought to mean the "Field of Waldhere's People"

 Ramblers, sailors, bird watchers and fisherman have all found joy in this beautiful spot.

 Today, the river is given over to leisure.
 Waldringfield Sailing Club, formed in 1921, now has a membership of around 700 of whom around 80 live in the village.
-In addition to providing club dinghy racing, the WSC hosts open meetings, runs training courses and plays a prominent role in the annual Deben Regatta.
+In addition to providing club dinghy racing, the WSC hosts open meetings, runs training courses and hosts an annual Regatta.

-The village consists of some 225 dwellings of which a number are holiday homes.
+The village consists of some 225 dwellings of which a number are holiday homes and a campsite.

-The general store became unviable and closed in 1998 and the plan to replace it with a village shopping club did not prove possible however mobile Grocers and fresh fish van regularly visit the village.
-A demolition company has premises at Waldringfield Heath and nearby, numerous business starter units have been created from redundant pig-farm outbuildings at Waldringfield Heath.
+The general store became unviable and closed in 1998 and the plan to replace it with a village shopping club did not prove possible however mobile Grocers and fresh fish van regularly visit the village together with the mobile library and Post Office (click here for times).
+Nearby numerous business starter units have been created from redundant pig-farm outbuildings at Waldringfield Heath.